Timeframe modifiers for behavior criteria in queries

 Using time frame modifiers for behavior criteria gives you much more control.

-Note the following about timeframe modifiers:
+Essential facts about timeframe modifiers:

-- Default is 30 days
+- The default is 30 days.

-- At any time is restricted by the Organization Settings (typically 450 days - but could be different).
+- At any time is restricted by the Organization Settings (typically 450 days - but it could be different).

 - You cannot build timeframe modifiers against behavior criteria within the entrance rules of your program.

-- You cannot set up a modifier that extends beyond the amount of time that Acoustic Campaign retains data for the behavior.
+- You cannot set up a modifier that extends beyond the time that Acoustic Campaign retains data for the behavior.
 For example, if the Contact Tracking Retention Days setting is at the default of 450 days, and if you try to use "within the last 451 days" for an email behavior time frame, you cannot save this.

 Note: A valid value is required, and the error message tells you whether the setting can be extended.
 The maximum setting for Contact Tracking Retention Days is 450 and cannot be increased.